Betting on Week 11 college football? Here are the best betting apps, sportsbook promos

-How to bet on Week 11 college football: Where to bet, betting sites, promos for LSU vs. Alabama, and more
+How to bet on Week 11 college football: Where to bet, betting sites, promos for Alabama vs. LSU, and more

 Here's how to bet on the Week 11 college football schedule, including Alabama vs. LSU on Saturday, November 8

 The Week 11 college football schedule will include a couple of ranked matchups, including the biggest game of the season so far in the Big 12.
 No. 8 Texas Tech will host No. 7 BYU for a noon ET kickoff on Saturday with first place in the conference on the line.
 The latest Week 11 college football odds list the Red Raiders as 10.5-point home favorites, while the over/under is 52.5 points.
 Meanwhile, No. 3 Texas A&M is favored by seven points on the road over No. 22 Missouri in a massive SEC matchup that kicks off at 3:30 p.m.
 ET.
+The over/under for Texas A&M vs. Missouri is 47.5 points.
 There are also dozens of other college football betting options on Saturday.

 Other notable Week 11 college football betting lines include No. 4 Alabama favored by 10.5 at home against LSU at 7:30 p.m.
 ET, and UCLA favored by 2.5 at home over Nebraska at 9:30 p.m.
 ET.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 11 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.